Dr Maria Kapsali

 Research Projects & Grants

-I am also involved in an ongoing collaboration with technologist, Simon East, on the development of mobile applications for performer training purposes.
-This a link to Sonolope, the mobile application that Simon and I developed together :http://www.sonolope.com/
+I am also involved in an ongoing collaboration with technologist, Simon East and Christine Farion, on the development of Sonolope, a mobile applications for movement sonification.

 Research Centres & Groups